smnorris/mit_onetool_data/dissdata/data/LabourMarket/README.md

 - added unemployment_y1 and unemployment_y2 columns, populated with data from forecasts for 2015, 2016
 - note that unemployment forecasts are only available at the economic region level
 - note that a geographic ID of 6 is given for British Columbia, but I'm not sure that there is a corresponding geographic record in the census data published to BCGW
+- as per DataBC comments
+  + renamed jtst_geography_id column to geography_id
+  + removed 5965 geography id, added 5970 and 5960 and a new record, duplicating the values
+  + replace NA value with null
+  + added geography_level column